markbind-convert/teammates-wiki/Projects.md

 * **Archived**: The project is not accepting new proposals.
 This could be the case for project ideas formulated in the past and are no longer deemed necessary.
 * **Suspended**: The project is abandoned before completion and the team is currently assessing the action to be taken.
 * **Completed**: The project has been completed and is no longer available.

+In addition, projects marked with `(R)` are *recurring* projects.
+While many have undertaken and completed those projects in the past, those projects will continue accepting new idea proposals to continuously improve the core features/aspects of the system.